chenzyyzd/WannaRecite/README.md

 # WannaRecite
- Just for practice, haven't finish.
+ Just for practice, not yet completed.